Earning Compensation For Unpaid Wages, Overtime & Break Claims

 - A $4.9 million settlement to compensate Tyco International production workers for unpaid overtime and meal and rest break violations

 - In 2010, a $3.9 million settlement for food service employees, including hourly workers at Staples Center and Angel Stadium

 - In 2008, a $3 million settlement for wage and break claims on behalf of hourly hotel workers at Westin LAX hotel (Soto v.
 Starwood Hotels & Resorts Worldwide Inc.)

 - In 2007, a $975,000 settlement on behalf of 800 hotel employees with claims of unpaid wages and missed breaks (Amaro v. the Ritz-Carlton, Huntington Hotel & Spa)

-- In 2010, certification of a class of more than 8,000 parking lot employees for employer's failure to provide meal periods (Diaz v.
-ABM Industries, Inc.)
+- In 2010, certification of a class of more than 8,000 parking lot employees for their employer’s failure to provide meal periods (Diaz v.
+ABM Industries Inc.)